 Do you get ingrown hairs?

-Apply a toner.
 This will medicate the acne so that you can stop it before it starts.
+This toner is great for getting deep in your pores and cleaning out dirt and grime that may cause acne.

 A beard oil will help help the razor glide along your skin, rather than pulling on it.
 This will lead to less irritation, redness and ingrown hairs — leading to less acne after shaving!